-Judy Hopps foot tapped against the white tile floor beneath her.
-The annoyance in her usually vibrant face was evident, her fellow officers giving her a wide berth as they entered the bullpen.
-Looking down at the digital watch attached to her slim gray wrist, a loud groan escaped her.
+Judy Hopps' foot tapped against the white tile floor beneath her.
+The annoyance in her usually vibrant face was evident, and her fellow officers gave her a wide berth as they entered the bullpen.
+Looking down at the digital watch attached to her slim gray wrist, a loud groan escaped her lips.

 "Sorry!
 I didn't mean to bark at you like that.
-Nick's late, like forty-five minutes late.
+Nick's late, like, forty-five minutes late.
 And he's never late."
-She did have a point here.
+Judy did have a point here.
 Despite Nick's confident, sly attitude, the fox had become known for his impeccable dependability.
 Since his first day on the force six months ago, Nick had never arrived later than 7:30.

 "Shouldn't you be in the bullpen right now?"
 Clawhauser replied, his chubby paw pointing towards the clock above him.
 Chief Bogo was infamously known for hating delays of any type, among a long list of other annoyances.

 "Yes!
 But, it's kinda hard to assign duties when my partner is missing."
-She had begun to pace back and forth.
+She started to pace back and forth.
 "I've tried texting him.
 Nothing but static.
 And calling him just got me his dumb disco ringtone five times!"

 "Maybe he got stuck in traffic?"

-"He takes the ZTA," she stated plainly.
+"He takes the ZTA," Judy stated plainly.
 Before Clawhauser could make one of his infamous remarks, a booming voice emerged from her chest mounted radio.

 "Officer Hopps."
-Panic crossed her face, her paws fumbling for her radio.
+Panic crossed Judy's face, her paws fumbling for her radio.
 Clawhauser, recognizing the anger in the chief's voice slowly backed away, paying particular attention to his breakfast.

 "Chief Bogo," Judy said, voice filled with clearly panic.
 "What a lovely surprise.
 Are you having a great day?"